-Among them Buddhism and Confucianism have been more influential than any others upon the life of the Korean people and over half of the country’s listed cultural heritage are related with the two religions.
-Buddhism arrived in Korea in 372, and since then, tens of thousands of temples have been built across the country.
+Among them, Buddhism and Confucianism have been more influential than any others upon the life of the Korean people, and over half of the country’s listed cultural heritage is related to the two religions.
+Since Buddhism arrived in Korea in 372, tens of thousands of temples have been built across the country.

-Catholicism was introduced to Korea from China through the envoys of late Joseon who visited Beijing and the Western priests who followed them.
+Catholicism was introduced to Korea during the late Joseon dynasty period by diplomats who returned from China and Catholic priests who were invited by the Korean Christians.
 The early Roman Catholics in Korea were subjected to severe persecution, but the religion continued to spread among the common people across the country.
-The persecution of Christian believers by Joseon’s rulers led Korea to yield the world’s fourth largest number of Christian saints.
+Through the persecution many Christians were martyred by the rulers at that time, which led Korea to yield the world’s fourth-largest number of Christian saints.

-Protestantism was brought to Korea during the late 19th century by North American missionaries, and quickly won people’s hearts through school education and medical services.
-Even today, Protestants in Korea operate a great number of educational institutions, middle and high schools, colleges and universities, and medical centers.
+Protestantism was brought to Korea during the late Joseon dynasty period and quickly won people’s hearts through school education and medical services.
+Even today, Protestants in South Korea operate a great number of educational institutions, middle and high schools, colleges and universities, and medical centers.